OpenVidu/openvidu.io-docs/docs/troubleshooting/index.md

 For all purposes, OpenVidu Server acts as a final user, and your connections may fail if it is hosted behind a complex network.
 To provide a a solid service you definitely need both STUN and TURN servers.
 There are many public, free-to-use STUN servers ([STUN server list](https://gist.github.com/zziuni/3741933){:target="_blank"}), but because TURN always faces a much larger load when coming into play, no one offers it free of charge.
 The good news is that OpenVidu offers a STUN/TURN service at port 3478 by default in all of its deployments.

-For some cases this default Coturn deployed at OpenVidu is not enough for user behind too strictive firewalls.
-For such cases you can take a look to this section: [Allow users behind strict firewalls](deployment/allow-users-behind-strict-firewalls/)
+For some cases this default Coturn deployed at OpenVidu is not enough for user behind too restrictive firewalls.
+For such cases you can take a look to this section: [Allow users behind firewalls](deployment/allow-users-behind-firewalls/)

   > You can test your _COTURN_ server on this website: [Trickle ICE](https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/){:target="_blank"}.
 To do so, remove the default Google server from the list and add your own following this format: `turn:YOUR_TURN_IP:YOUR_TURN_PORT` (add your TURN username and password below)